Amelia International Conservation Studies

 Recommended Readings:

-The following reading list provides some resources, and participants are encouraged to familiarize themselves with the titles and authors listed.
+The following reading list provides some resources; participants are encouraged to familiarize themselves with the titles and authors listed.
 Many of these titles are available online.
 English-language titles and some foreign-language titles have been included in the reading list.
 Those who are proficient in other languages are especially encouraged to explore literature not available in English.

 Roman Architecture and building techniques